 Our portfolio may be concentrated in a limited number of industries.
-For example, as of March 31, 2014, NMF Holdings' investments in the software, the education, the business services, and the distribution & logistics industries represented approximately 21.1%, 20.5%, 13.6% and 10.3%, respectively, of the fair value of NMF Holdings' portfolio.
+For example, as of December 31, 2014, our investments in the software, the business services and the education industries represented approximately 20.2%, 18.3% and 17.7%, respectively, of the fair value of our portfolio.
 A downturn in any particular industry in which we are invested could significantly impact the portfolio companies operating in that industry, and accordingly, the aggregate returns that we realize from our investment in such portfolio companies.

 Specifically, companies in the software industry often have narrow product lines and small market shares.
 Because of rapid technological change, the average selling prices of products and some services provided by software companies have historically decreased over their productive lives.
 As a result, the average selling prices of products and services offered by software companies in which we invest may decrease over time.
-In addition, companies in the education industry are required to comply with extensive regulatory and accreditation requirements, which could be subject to change by Congress, and which can limit their access to federal aid or similar loan programs, or otherwise increase their compliance costs.
-Likewise, companies in the business services industry are subject to general economic downturns and business cycles, and will often suffer reduced revenues and rate pressures during periods of economic uncertainty.
-Finally, companies in the distribution & logistics industry are subject to complex and stringent aviation, transportation, environmental, security, labor, employment and other governmental laws and regulations, both in the U.S. and in the other countries.
-In addition, companies in the distribution & logistics industry may be impacted by global climate change, including severe weather or other natural disasters, changes in regulation in response to climate change and changing prices for energy commodities.
+In addition, companies in the business services industry are subject to general economic downturns and business cycles, and will often suffer reduced revenues and rate pressures during periods of economic uncertainty.
+Likewise, companies in the education industry are required to comply with extensive regulatory and accreditation requirements, which could be subject to change by Congress, and which can limit their access to federal aid or similar loan programs, or otherwise increase their compliance costs.
 If an industry in which we have significant investments suffers from adverse business or economic conditions, as these industries have to varying degrees, a material portion of its investment portfolio could be affected adversely, which, in turn, could adversely affect our financial position and results of operations.